JaGuzmanT/Chlorides_damage/README.md

 Civil-damage-dataset: Directory containing the images of concrete samples divided in train, testing, and validation.

 Model.py: Script for training the CNN model.

-predict.py: Script for making predictions using the trained model.
 README.md: This document.